kili-technology/kili-blogger-program/writing-guidelines.md

 ### Linking

 - Link at least one blog post published on our blog
-- Link high ranking external websites and add a rell=nofollow
 - Use as many contextual links as possible.
 - When adding links, please include the link on a keyword.
 Don't use "click here" nor "there" nor "link"